• Skip to main content

 by Kelly Leave a Comment

 Cotton is one of the most versatile and commonly used fibers in weaving projects.
 Whether you’re creating hand or kitchen towels, table runners, or baby blankets, the right cotton can make a world of difference in your final result.
-In this guide, we’ll explore various cotton yarns, from locally sourced options to globally available alternatives, with practical tips to help you choose the best yarn for your weaving needs.
+Choosing the perfect cotton yarn for your project can make all the difference.

 Why I Love Bendigo Woollen Mills Cotton